hmthanh/GCAT/README.md

 #### Run

-Because we use Google Colab for traning, if you training with larger device, just run `python main.py`
+Because we use Google Colab for training, if you training with larger device, just run `python main.py`

 * Step 1 : Create corpus